marcospb19/dotin/README.md

 Let's call these files the "`polybar` **group**".

-After hours of work, you probably want to backup these in order to:
+After hours of work, you probably want to backup these files in order to:

-1. Never lose the files.
+1. Not lose the files.
-2. Easily re-apply these changes in a new machine.
+2. Easily re-apply them in another machine.
 3. Keep new changes in sync between machines.

-Tip: Check where the tools you use are saving their configuration files!

 # How `dotin` helps